SaiMahitVaddadi/EGAT-Private/TO-DO.md

-daBoost Regression: While AdaBoost is widely known for its application in classification problems, it can be adapted for regression by modifying the algorithm’s loss function and the way weak models are combined.
+AdaBoost Regression: While AdaBoost is widely known for its application in classification problems, it can be adapted for regression by modifying the algorithm’s loss function and the way weak models are combined.
 It can capture non-linear relationships between the input features and the target variable by leveraging the capabilities of the weak regression models.
 It has been used in various regression tasks, such as predicting housing prices, stock market prices, and demand forecasting.
 Extra Trees Regression: short for Extremely Randomized Trees Regression, is an ensemble learning method used for regression tasks.
 It is a variation of the Random Forest algorithm that introduces additional randomness during the construction of individual decision trees.
 In Extra Trees Regression, multiple decision trees are trained on different random subsets of the training data and random subsets of features.
 During the tree construction process, instead of finding the best-split point based on a criterion like Gini impurity or information gain, Extra Trees randomly selects split points without considering the optimal threshold.
 This randomization helps to reduce overfitting and increase the diversity among the trees.